sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

                         ↓
                    Control room

-61. Slide 9 — Software
+## 61. Slide 9 — Software
-Show:
+The following should be shown:

 Sensor data
      ↓